bottyBotz/nn-template/docs/features/cicd.md

 ## Publish docs

-The first time you should create the `gh-pages` branch, specify the default docs version with `mike` and enable the GitHub Pages form the repository settings:
+The first time you should use `mike` to: create the `gh-pages` branch and specify the default docs version.

 ```bash
 mike deploy 0.1 latest --push
 mike set-default latest
 ```

+!!! info

+    Remember to enable the GitHub Pages from the repository settings.

-The docs are built and automatically published `on release` on GitHub Pages.
+After that, the docs are built and automatically published `on release` on GitHub Pages.
 This means that every time you publish a new release in your project an associated version of the documentation is published.

-!!! info
+!!! important

     The documentation version utilizes only the `<major>.<minor>` version of the release tag, discarding the patch version.